-And so I was distinctly glad to read the message of our beloved Holy Father on this subject (9 December 2014).
+And ... praise where praise is due ... so I was distinctly glad to read the the words of PF (9 December 2014).
 "The humanitarian consequences of nuclear weapons are predictable and planetary.
 While the focus is often placed on nuclear weapons' potential for mass-killing, more attention must be given to the 'unnecessary suffering' brought on by their use.
 Military codes and international law, among others [is this a delicate way of including the teaching of the Church?] have long banned peoples from inflicting unnecessary suffering.
 If such suffering is banned in the waging of conventional war, it should all the more be banned in nuclear conflict ...
 Nuclear Deterrence and the threat of mutually assured destruction cannot be the basis for an ethic of fraternity and peaceful coexistence ..."

 I would hope that this may be a theme to which the Roman Pontiff will return, and, so to speak, firm up.
 I think the time of all prelates, from top to bottom, would be much better spent on this and similar moral questions, including global questions of wealth and poverty, than on attempting to adapt Christian sexual moral principles to the libertine cultures of Northern Europe and North America.
-I gather some cardinal called Madariaga appears to hope that Synod will just keep on following Synod until a 'correct' conclusion is secured (which is exactly how the Anglican Establishment got the Ordination of Women through).
 As if the Church and her bishops have nothing more worthy to devote their energies to than the delicate feelings of wealthy adulterers.